remacs/remacs/README.md

 1. You will need
    [Rust installed](https://www.rust-lang.org/en-US/install.html).
 Remacs
    uses unstable Rust features, so you will need to use nightly.
-The file `rust-toolchain` in the `rust_src` directory will indicate the correct version to install.
+The file `rust-toolchain` indicates the correct version to install;
+   rustup will use that version as long as you are in the Remacs repository

-        cd rust_src
+        cd /path/to/remacs
         rustup install `cat rust-toolchain`
-        cd /path/to/remacs
-        rustup override set nightly

 2. You will need a C compiler and toolchain.
 On Linux, you can do something like `apt-get install build-essential automake`.
 On